 Cape Town Free Walking Tours does exactly what it says on the box.
 Professional tour guides take groups of ±20–30 people on enlightening walks through the city in exchange for just a tip.
 It’s the type of experience you see packed with tourists.
 Free, short, frequent, central and informative, it’s also a gem of an experience often overlooked by locals.

-90-MINUTE TOUR EVERY DAY, 3 TIMES A DAY
+90-MINUTE TOUR EVERY DAY, TWICE A DAY

 Take the Bo-Kaap tour, for example.
 As with all three of the 90-minute walking tours, it starts with a sign-up at Motherland Coffee Company in St George’s Mall on Wale Street, where you’ll find a guide waiting outside carrying a large green and white-coloured branded umbrella.
-The tours are on 365 days a year, come rain or shine, multiple times a day.
+The tours are on 365 days a year, come rain or shine, twice a day.

 After the guide gives a brief introduction and snaps a group photo, the walk begins.
 Up Wale Street, towards Buitengracht Street, you see the familiar sight of the colourful houses of the Bo-Kaap.